r0b0tG4nG/r0b0tg4ng.github.io/_posts/2021-11-28-Hollywood.md

 This module will bypass` Windows UAC` by hijacking a special key in the `Registry` under the current user hive, and inserting a custom command that will get invoked when the `Windows Event Viewer` is launched.
 We have successfuly hijacked `C:\Windows\System32\eventvwr.exe` on the target But we are still not administrator.
 So we will use the `getsystem` command.
 This comand will use a number of different techniques in attempt to gain SYSTEM level privileges on the target<br>
 ![image](https://user-images.githubusercontent.com/67085453/143771472-beff3526-d40a-4072-badd-7653a1c0e897.png)<br>

-The technique worked and we are `NT AUTHORITY\SYSTEM` though the `Named Pipe Impersonation` technique.
+The technique worked and we are `NT AUTHORITY\SYSTEM` through the `Named Pipe Impersonation` technique.
 We have fully compromised this target.<br>
 ![image](https://user-images.githubusercontent.com/67085453/143771478-9e61baa0-5704-416a-8d9f-bb14ee0c0963.png)<br>